Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Listen

-Make sure you can hear the traffic around you; don’t use headphones.
-Some large vehicles have warnings to tell you they are turning left.
+Make sure you can hear the traffic around you.
+Do not use headphones.
+Some large vehicles display warnings to tell you they are turning left.

 Leave plenty of room (1.5m) when passing parked vehicles.
 Always watch out for doors being opened into your path.